alemansec/kubernetes-arm-sandbox/README.md

 ```

-on master node (pi04), as the regular user with .kube/config :
+on master node (pi04), as the regular user with .kube/config (or on your desktop machine if you copied .kube/config under ~/.kube/) :

 ```
   #kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml